 Scams running on foreigners are relatively widespread in Prague’s grocery stores located in tourist spots.
 A recent study found that more than 20% of such stores did cheat tourists when the opportunity arose.

-Most cases found in the City Center
+Most Cases Found in the City Center

 “Thus, the authors did not confirm the hypothesis known in the literature as the ‘morning morality effect’ that people generally act more honestly in the morning than in the afternoon and evening.
-The hypothesis is that his mental strength weakens to resist the temptation of unfair and amoral behavior,” said Czech Fund analyst Lukáš Kovanda.
+The hypothesis is that his mental strength weakens to resist the temptation of unfair and amoral behaviour,” said Czech Fund analyst Lukáš Kovanda.
 Overall, the authors state in the study that deceiving customers is relatively widespread in the shops and that it occurs more intensively in the central part of the city, where they are up to three times more likely to be scammed than in the rest of the Czech capital.